psliwa/PHPPdf/README.markdown

 Configuration
 ----------------

-Library has three primary config files that allow you to adopt library to specyfic needs and to extending.
+Library has four primary config files that allow you to adopt library to specyfic needs and to extending.

 * complex-attributes.xml - declarations of complex attributes classes to logical names that identify attribute in whole library.
 * nodes.xml - definitions of allowed tags in xml document with default attributes and formatting objects.
 * fonts.xml - definitions of fonts and assigning them to logical names that identify font in whole library.
+* colors.xml - palette of colors definitions

 In order to change default config files, you must pass to Facade constructor configured Loader object:

-    $loader = new PHPPdf\Core\Configuration\LoaderImpl('/path/to/file/nodes.xml', '/path/to/file/enhancements.xml', '/path/to/file/fonts.xml');
+    $loader = new PHPPdf\Core\Configuration\LoaderImpl('/path/to/file/nodes.xml', '/path/to/file/enhancements.xml', '/path/to/file/fonts.xml', , '/path/to/file/colors.xml');
     $facade = new PHPPdf\Core\Facade($loader);

+If you want to change only one config file, you should use LoaderImpl::set* method:

+    $loader = new PHPPdf\Core\Configuration\LoaderImpl();
+    $loader->setFontFile('/path/to/file/fonts.xml');//there are setFontFile, setNodeFile, setComplexAttributeFile and setColorFile methods
+    $facade = new PHPPdf\Core\Facade($loader);

 FacadeBuilder can be uset to build and configure Facade.
-Nowaday builder has only cache setting responsibilites:
+FacadeBuilder is able to configure cache, rendering engine and document parser.

     $builder = PHPPdf\Core\FacadeBuilder::create(/* you can pass specyfic configuration loader object */) ->setCache('File', array('cache_dir' => './cache'))